-6.4 Conclusion
+9.4 Conclusion

 The complexity and scale that is characteristic of smallholder farming and the general lack of data presents significant challenges for scaling GHG emissions with much certainty.
 Significant efforts and investments are needed to improve systems representation so that collected data are used to improve either empirical or process based models.
-Moreover, conducting detailed monitoring campaigns can address the challenge of complexity and heterogeneity, and provided data that can be used to scale up representative systems with greater confidence.
+Moreover, conducting detailed monitoring campaigns can address the challenge of complexity and heterogeneity, and provide data that can be used to scale up representative systems with greater confidence.

 Besides concerns over accuracy, technical demands in terms of data availability, model calibration and human capital all limit the utility of process-based models as a scaling method for GHG fluxes in agricultural systems of tropical developing countries at this time.
 However, given the costs of monitoring programs, it becomes an imperative to establish programs that can adapt and improve process-based models for quantification as they provide a means to test hypotheses of mitigation options and GHG accounting.
 This will require a number of investments in climate monitoring, scientific capacity building, and GHG measurements to evaluate the models for smallholder conditions.
-We estimate that a 10 year program of targeted measurements-those for key sources and sinks spanning heterogeneous conditions-is needed before use of process-based models becomes a viable solution for GHG quantification in smallholder systems at either farm or landscape scales.
+We estimate that a 10 year program of targeted measurements-those for key sources and sinks spanning heterogeneous conditions- is needed before use of process-based models becomes a viable solution for GHG quantification in smallholder systems at either farm or landscape scales. http://doi.org/10.1007/s10705-005-6111-5

-6.5 References
+9.5 References